Birinder1469/SklearncomPYre/README.md

 ### Install

-Pleas use the following command to install the package. : <br>
+Please use the following command to install the package. : <br>
 `pip install git+https://github.com/UBC-MDS/SklearncomPYre.git`

 Once installed, load the package using following commands :